goodwjak/CS361_project_one/README.md

 USAGE:

 To use the Microservice for heatmaps:<br>
-1.) start the micro service in the dir with "cargo run" 2.) use JS to record mouse x,y data on clicks into a array.
+1.) start the micro service in the dir with "cargo run"<br>
+2.) use JS to record mouse x,y data on clicks into a array.<br>
 3.)
-POST the data to the microservice using the format below:
+POST the data to the microservice using the format below:<br>

-4.)Get a heatmap back for your use.
+4.)Get a heatmap back for your use.<br>